Evidence Level

 What is the recommended dosage of Curcumin/Turmeric?

-Does Curcumin/Turmeric interact with medications?
+Does Curcumin/Turmeric interact with any medications?